Restorative Dentistry Overview

 Many people who have lost a single tooth due to an injury of decay can benefit from restorative dentistry, especially if they are otherwise in good health and free of major oral diseases such as periodontal disease.

 Some dental insurance plans provide partial reimbursement for therapeutic procedures, depending on your policy and type of dental work performed.
-If you're planning to visit Complete Dental Care in Greenville, TX in the near future, now you can say that you know why Restorative Dentistry is needed.
+If you're planning to visit The Center for Implant and General Dentistry in Lindale, TX in the near future, now you can say that you know why Restorative Dentistry is needed.

 A qualitative study of patients' motivations and expectations for dental implants. https://www.nature.com/articles/sj.bdj.2012.1178 Grey, E., Harcourt, D., O'Sullivan, D. et al.

 Assessment of Oral Health-Related Quality of Life for Complex Mandibular Defects Rehabilitated with Computer-guided Implant Restoration.
 J Int Soc Prev Community Dent.
 2018 May-Jun; 8(3): 277–281. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5985687/